UKHO/docs/docs/linux-workstations/index.md

 For username: <code>root</code>

-For password: <See password in PMP under "Mint VMWare Dev Workstation Root">
+For password: <code>See password in PMP under "Mint VMWare Dev Workstation Root"</code>

 <u>You will be asked for the username of the new user you wish to create on the VM.</u>